ncatlab/nlab-content/pages/18826.md

   \,,
 $$

-where the first term on the right comes from the prolongation.
+where the first summand on the right comes from the prolongation.

 This shows that the two terms cancel.